COOP (Puerto Rico)

 Coop or Supermercados Fam Coop is a Puerto Rican supermarket chain.
 It has been operating since the 1960s.

 History

 During the 1970s.
 Supermercados COOP in Puerto Rico had a similar logo to that used by other COOP supermarkets around the world (two green trees inside a circle).
-There were locations at key Puerto Rican cities, including one at Santa Juanita, Bayamon, Plaza del Carmen Mall in Caguas, among others.
+There were locations at key Puerto Rican cities, including one at Santa Juanita, Bayamón, Plaza del Carmen Mall in Caguas, among others.